 Many people find that it’s difficult to find that perfect gift for a friend or loved one, or they may simply not have the time that it takes to search out an ideal gift.
 If you have a knack for always putting together memorable gifts, then you might put those talents to use in a gift basket business of your own.
 When you’re creative and find giving others the perfect gift rewarding, chances are that you’ll enjoy the work you do in starting and running this type of business.

 Gift basket businesses offer pre-arranged baskets for a variety of occasions.
-Many businesses create baskets for special occasions, like birthdays, anniversaries, and baby showers.
+Many businesses create custom baskets for special occasions, like birthdays, anniversaries, weddings, baby showers, or holidays like Valentine’s Day, Mother’s Day, or Easter.
 Other businesses focus on corporate gift-giving, providing corporate buyers with a streamlined and easy gifting option.

-These businesses may specialize in certain types of baskets.
-Some businesses focus on food-centered baskets, while others may focus on baskets based around certain items like candles or flowers.
+These businesses may specialize in certain types of gift baskets.
+Some businesses focus on gourmet food, candies, and chocolates, while others may focus on baskets based around certain items like candles or flowers.
 While many of these businesses exist, they face competition from some large retailers, like flower stores.
 However, it’s possible to start these businesses on a smaller scale, growing the business based on its success.
-This lower barrier to entry makes starting a gift basket business a practical option for many entrepreneurs who are creative and who appreciate the art of gift giving.
+This lower barrier to entry makes starting a gift basket business a practical option for many entrepreneurs who are creative and who appreciate the art of gift-giving.

 There are many signs that the industry is growing, too.
 According to Entrepreneur, the gifting industry may be worth as much as $31.63 billion by 2021.
 This growth is due to a growing gifting culture, the expansion of online retail channels, and an increase in innovative gifting solutions.
 In 2019, Quartz reported that 1-800-Flowers.com made more money selling gift baskets than it did selling flowers.
 The second-quarter earnings reported $440 million in revenue from baskets and food, whereas consumer flowers brought in just $108.1 million and flower wire service brought in $23.4 million.
 Gift baskets and food brought in four times as much revenue as flower sales, the foundation of the business.